Sexual health checks

 Participants can order a free chlamydia and gonorrhoea test by downloading an online pathology request form and visiting a collection centre or by ordering a home mailing kit, collecting a urine sample and mailing it back for processing.
 Participants with positive results will be encouraged to attend a health service for treatment and a more comprehensive sexual health check.

-If you are a health professional and want to know more about the test used and 13 HEALTH webtest project, please read the FAQ for health professionals (PDF, 95KB).
+If you are a health professional and want to know more about the test used or the 13 HEALTH webtest project, please read the FAQ for health professionals (PDF, 95KB).

 If you are a Queensland resident aged 16 years or older and want to use the 13 HEALTH webtest online testing options or find out more about the project, please read About 13 HEALTH webtest.